 TV host Jérôme Pitorin happily took a photo with Lynn Mo upon receiving a mug from Legend of Liuqiu as a gift.
 (Photo courtesy: Lynn Mo)

 The “Échappées belles” team from France, interpreter A-chieh, and tour guide Lynn Mo.(Photo courtesy: Lynn Mo)

 Lynn Mo offered an e-scooter ride to Jérôme Pitorin around the island.
 (Photo courtesy: Lynn Mo)

 The French team tried some nice food at a local restaurant devoted to reducing uses of plastics.
 (Photo courtesy: Lynn Mo)

-The “Reusable Raincoats in Little Liuqiu” racks are adapted from idled racks for displaying goods at convenience stores.
+The “Reusable Raincoats in Liuqiu” racks are adapted from idled racks for displaying goods at convenience stores.
 Since these are paper racks, the organizer wrapped them up with a disposable raincoat, so that they won’t be damaged on rainy days.
 (Photo credit: Chen Hung-chun)

-The raincoats are placed on the “Reusable Raincoats in Little Liuqiu” racks, for those in need to use them.
+The raincoats are placed on the “Reusable Raincoats in Liuqiu” racks, for those in need to use them.
 (Photo credit: Chen Hung-chun)

-Legend of Little Liuqiu initiated the “Reusable Raincoats in Little Liuqiu” project.
+Legend of Liuqiu initiated the “Reusable Raincoats in Liuqiu” project.
 They wash and dry the disposable raincoats before placing them at B&Bs and local shops.
 Visitors can use the raincoats for free.
-Reusing the raincoats helps to reduce the amount of garbage created by tourists in Little Liuqiu.
+Reusing the raincoats helps to reduce the amount of garbage created by tourists in Liuqiu.
 (Photo credit: Chen Hung-chun)